-Northwest Science publishes original research articles and notes, commentaries, review papers, special topic collections, forums, and book reviews.
-Both the journal and its publisher, the Northwest Scientific Association (NWSA), were founded in the 1920s.
+Both Northwest Science and its publisher, the Northwest Scientific Association (NWSA), were founded in the 1920s.
 Issues since 2007 are available online through BioOne and are free to NWSA members.
 It is the only peer-reviewed journal that focuses on natural sciences in the region including Alaska, western Canada (British Columbia, Yukon, Alberta, and Northwest Territories), and the northwestern United States (Washington, Oregon, Idaho, Montana, and northern California).
-Articles are generally 8-20 journal pages long and present original research, while notes are generally less than eight journal pages long and present a limited investigation.
 A Word template is available, to assist with manuscript preparation.
 Also, please see pg.
 6 of the Committee on Publication Ethics (COPE) guidelines for more information on author ethics.
+Please see our Costs Page for current rates on page charge and article processing fees.